databricks/run-notebook/README.md

 ```

 ### Run notebook within a temporary checkout of the current Repo
-**Note**: This feature is in private preview.
-Please reach out to Databricks Support to request access.

 The workflow below runs a notebook within a temporary repo checkout, enabled by
 specifying the  `git-commit`, `git-branch`, or `git-tag` parameter.
 You can use this to run notebooks that
 depend on other notebooks or files (e.g. Python modules in `.py` files) within the same repo.